• Skip to primary navigation

 Swiss Meringue Buttercream

-1. Place the egg whites and Sugar in the bowl of your stand mixer and place in a saucepan with a bottom of water.
+1. Place the egg whites and sugar in the bowl of a stand mixer set over a saucepan of simmering water.

-5. Cover completely with a thin layer of buttercream and quickly smooth with the angled spatula to enclose the crumbs then place in the fridge for 10 - 15 minutes.
+5. Cover the cake with a thin layer of buttercream and chill for 10 to 15 minutes.

 Equipment